library(BigDataStatMeth)Working with HDF5 Matrices

 By the end of this tutorial, you will:

-- Convert text files (CSV, TSV) to HDF5 format efficiently
+- Import text files (CSV, TSV) directly into HDF5 format

 2 Prerequisites